weissec/NessusWindowsAuthScan/README.md

 To revert to the original configuration after a scan, run: Nessus-Post-Scan.bat

 #### Requirements:
-The script must be run as an administrator.
+The script must be run with administrative privileges.

+#### Configuration Changes:
+- Enables File and Printer Sharing
+- Starts Remote Registry service
+- Sets registry key for File and Printer services
+- Sets registry key for Remote and Local access
+- Disables Internet Connection Firewall for local LAN or VPN connections
+- Disables UAC (User Account Control)